Should You Choose an Annuity or a Bank Certificates of Deposit?

 - Your CD cannot give you triple compounding, but an annuity can.
 Annuities are tax-deferred, allowing you to defer the tax liability, earn interest on taxes you didn’t have to pay, and interest on the deferred interest.
 Again, because a cd is taxed every year, your money cannot grow on a tax-deferred basis.

 - Income.
 Annuities can provide income for any time period, even a lifetime.
 In the event you live longer than expected, an annuity can keep the income coming.
-Income from a bank cd can only provide income as long as there are funds available.
+A bank cd can only provide income as long as funds are available.
 When the account is diminished, the income stops.
-Unlike annuities, this vehicle cannot provide you with a lifetime income guarantee.
+Unlike annuities, this vehicle cannot guarantee a lifetime income.

 - Bank CDs have no catastrophic clauses.
 For the most part, CDs will not let you liquidate without penalties; annuities have contractual guarantees that allow for access under specific conditions, such as a prolonged nursing home stay.

-- Bank CDs provide options for safety and security for a shorter time period than insurance company annuities.
+- Bank CDs provide safety and security options for a shorter period than insurance company annuities.
 Often a combination of short (bank cd) and long positions (annuity) can provide a higher yield overall.